imrykugler/RatioBombAlgorithm/README.md

 **Experiments specification -**

 First stage of the experiments will be The Micro Stage.
-Construction of an AI and its execution against machines that are likely to successfully be taken down.
+Construction of an AI and its execution against a few machines that are likely to successfully be taken down.

 The second stage of the experiments will be The Tirinity Stage.
 Using hunderds to more than a thousand VMWares execute the attack against those machines, which consist of the mostly used machines.
 From the OS percepective.
 After the end of the execution of the attack, which can be executed again and again,